 6. Teach Witchcraft beliefs and traditional; skills to members and students, and sisters and Brothers of the Craft and Kindred Spiritual Paths; and

 7. Where appropriate, to educate the general public about Witchcraft.

 8. To help others not of the faith with Psychic and Spiritual gifts and insights and to perform healing rituals when requested.

-9.To provide worship structure to the GLBT community and offer services tailored to that community.
+9.To provide worship structure to the Witchcraft community and offer services tailored to that community.

 1. All members of this church must have fully committed themselves to the purpose in their beliefs, their activities and their lives.